 They personified loyalty and life as a team sport and totally believed that all of sport including baseball, in addition to being a wonderful career path, was a perfect forum for doing good for others.

-For The Perfect Game Foundation and the people it helps, being a ‘good teammate’ is the mantra.
-This epitomizes what Del stood for during his baseball days.
-Likewise Taffy was known for her unselfish giving of time, attention and effort to assist others – in all areas of the baseball world.
+For The Perfect Game Foundation® and the people it helps, being a ‘good teammate’ is the mantra.
+This epitomizes what Del Sr. stood for during his baseball days.
+Likewise Taffy was known for her unselfish giving of time, attention and effort to assist others – while being the Mother of 5 and a career baseball wife.

 Both Taffy and Del were open-minded individuals who turned a blind eye to race, creed, gender or ethnicity, choosing instead to see only potential.